Preventing Heart Failure in Cancer Patients: Cardiac Ultrasound Interventional Cancer Treatment

 Cancer patients have higher rates of cardiovascular-related morbidity and mortality than non-cancer groups.
 Cardiologists and oncologists can arrange treatment follow-up visits based on the cancer patient’s basic cardiac functional risk, CT/RT prescription type and dose, and logistical factors related to the occupational environment.
 And actively improving the cardiovascular risk factors confirmed by TTE-based functional assessment and existing heart problems will help reduce the risk of subsequent CTRCD.
 Including actively improving the three highs, smoking cessation, weight loss, moderate exercise, dietary guidance, etc.

-(2)Clinical monitoring during and after cancer treatment:
+(2)Clinical monitoring during and following cancer treatment:

 (3) Combining cardiac ultrasound and biomarker examination to track CTRCD:

 According to the current European Society for Medical Oncology (ESMO) guidelines, there are two options for timing tracking of CTRCD.
-Plan 1 only uses ultrasound imaging; Plan 2 combines cardiac enzymes and ultrasound imaging, and regularly arranges follow-up after the completion of basic cardiac function assessment and TTE.
-Taking option 1 as an example, TTE can be tracked regularly before CT treatment, at 3, 6, and 9 months between treatments, and at 12 and 18 months after the start of treatment.
+Plan 1 only uses ultrasound imaging; Plan 2 combines cardiac enzymes and ultrasound imaging, and regularly arranges follow-up following the completion of basic cardiac function assessment and TTE.
+Taking option 1 as an example, TTE can be tracked regularly before CT treatment, at 3, 6, and 9 months between treatments, and at 12 and 18 months following the start of treatment.

-Taking option 2 as an example, serum troponin can be assessed regularly after each CT course.
+Taking option 2 as an example, serum troponin can be assessed regularly following each CT course.
 If serum troponin remains negative, annual TTE is still recommended.
 Through the use of medical resources in the above different plans, CTRCD will be continuously tracked.

 (4) Primary protection and treatment of CTRCD using cardiac ultrasound intervention: